chmaha/ReaClassical/install_instructions.md

-### Instructions for installing ReaClassical
+# Instructions for installing ReaClassical

-To just use the scripts and jsfx plugins without any customization of keymaps, toolbar etc, install both ReaPack (https://reapack.com/) and latest bleeding edge SWS Extensions (https://www.sws-extension.org/download/pre-release/), import my repository into ReaPack by copying and pasting [this link](https://github.com/chmaha/ReaClassical/raw/main/index.xml).
-Search for "ReaClassical" and install the main ReaClassical package and any jsfx plugins.
-Use the ReaClassical project template for your new projects (you can set this in the REAPER preferences) and change to the ReaClassical theme (Options > Themes).

 For the complete and recommended experience on Linux, MacOS and Windows you can download and run a single install script that does everything for you...

-#### Quick Full Portable Install on Linux, MacOS & Windows
+## Quick Full Portable Install on Linux, MacOS & Windows

 Download the script for your system and run where you want to download a portable install of ReaClassical:
 ##### Linux (including Raspberry Pi)